Butternut Squash Soup

 Pantry items

-• 2 cups (15 oz can) great northern or cannellini beans, drained & rinsed
+• 1 can (15 oz) great northern or cannellini beans, drained & rinsed

-• 1 cup coconut milk or cream (optional - can use more broth or water instead)
+• 1 can (13.5 oz) coconut milk or cream (optional - can use more broth or water instead)

 Instant pot of Butternut Squash Soup before slow cooking.